FAQ

 Vigilant about safety

 All instructors are required to clear three different national background checks prior to employment, as well as a driving record check.
-When hired, all instructors complete 18 hours of training with the VA Department of Education on general topics related to child day programs, then 16 hours of in house training on forest school specific policies and procedures.
-All teachers are First Aid/CPR certified as well as MAT certified.
+Upon hire, all instructors complete 18 hours of training with the VA Department of Education on general topics related to child day programs, then 16 hours of in-house training on forest school specific policies and procedures.
+All teachers are First Aid/CPR certified.
 Our teachers come from a variety of different backgrounds, which you can read about on our staff page.

 The safety of the children in our care is our main concern.
 There are risks inherent to outdoor recreation; through planning, supervision, and preparedness, these risks can be mitigated and approached with care.
 The locations AFS visits are familiar to teachers and particular hazards have been noted.
 Further, careful assessment of and interaction with risk to arrive at safe outcomes is a skill set lost as our culture becomes more protective, sheltering, and risk-averse.
 We want your child to be safe.
 We also want your child to know that it is ok to fall down, that scraped knees heal, and that they are more capable than society recognizes.
 We believe small risks build skills for assessing larger ones.
 Kids at AFS take appropriate risks and learn to guide themselves safely, thoughtfully, and confidently.